 I often say I love Christian education because I know that every adult at WSCS cares about the eternal destination of my children, and all of the students at WSCS.
 Spiritual formation is the highest calling of Christian education, and it is a high privilege to walk along side of students in their spiritual journey, introducing them to Christ and continuing to disciple them as they mature.
 Chapel programs, Bible classes, and academics that are developed from a Biblical worldview provide a spiritual foundation from our ELC through 12th grade.
 Through all of these venues, students are introduced to the life changing grace of Jesus Christ!

-This three-pronged approach to safety allows us to take a holistic view of our students and the safety provided here on campus.
+This approach to “spiritual safety” allows us to take a holistic approach to our students and the safety provided here on campus.
 Every day we are blessed with the opportunity to love, care for, and educate nearly 400 students on campus.
 I hope this understanding of our approach for safety helps you understand some of the provisions from WSCS.
 Thank you for entrusting your children to our care.